simoneghiazzi/DIMA/README.md

 # sApport

-Design and implementation of mobile applications - Politecnico di Milano
+*Design and implementation of mobile applications course project at Politecnico di Milano

-Academic year: 2020/21

-Colombo Luca and Ghiazzi Simone
+Authors: @lucacolombo97 and @simoneghiazzi*

 A flutter application meant for usage on both Android and iOS devices